Visiting students: How to apply

 Advice on selecting courses

-- Level 3 and 4 classes are upper level classes requiring at least two years background experience in the subject area that will be studied at Glasgow.
+- Level 3 and 4 are upper level courses requiring at least two years background experience in the subject area that will be studied at Glasgow.
 Often you must have a Major in the subject area to be admitted to level 3 and 4.
 Students with no previous experience in a subject area will not be admitted to level 3 and 4.

 Completed applications are reviewed on an individual basis to ensure you have met the pre-requisites required for the courses.